South Korea · tool

 Gopchang (곱창)

-Grilled or stir-fried beef or pork intestines, known for their chewy texture and rich flavor.
-Often enjoyed with various dipping sauces and ssam (lettuce wraps).
+Grilled beef or pork intestines, known for their chewy texture and rich, savory flavor.
+Often served with grilled vegetables and a variety of dipping sauces.

 Where locals eat — best neighborhoods